-D5.2 - Plan for the dissemination and exploitation including communication activities - Version 1.0
+D5.3 - Plan for the dissemination and exploitation including communication activities - Version 2.0 (Interim) 24

-"Market" - Target market People/organizations in need of detailed information related to climate and the associated state of agricultural production (both in near-real time and future conditions).
-Primary market segments that have been identified: International organizations active in the field of food security (FAO, GEOGLAM, WFP, World Bank, JRC) Large companies (insurance / weather forecast) Governments of individual countries "Market" - Early Adopters The proposed indicators and early warning system will be integrated in the Copernicus Service in Support to EU External Action (SEA), as defined in the project's scope.
+"Market" - Target market People/organizations in need of detailed information related to climate and the associated state of agricultural production (both in near-real time and future conditions). , Primary market segments that have been identified: International organizations active in the field of food security (FAO, GEOGLAM, WFP, World Bank, JRC) Large companies (insurance / weather forecast) Governments of individual countries "Market" - Early Adopters The proposed indicators and early warning system will be integrated in the Copernicus Service on Support to EU External and Security Actions (SESA), as defined in the project's scope.
 International organizations will be the first adopters to approach, and particularly JRC (identified as main project client), FAO and UNESCO.
 The latter two have been selected based on previous contacts by VITO.
 "Market" - Competitors University of Southampton (from the African Flood and Drought Monitor) Go to Market - Use model One partner of the Consortium will design and implement a platform or viewer where the indicators will be shown in their final format, where the different potential users can see and evaluate the products.
 Aside from the default service as offered through this platform, the main use model for further exploitation of our R&D efforts will be through offering customized version of the algorithm and system more tuned to local conditions (e.g. for implementation at individual country level).
 Additionally, the base service can be used to build additional services serving specific needs of specific end users (e.g. insurance product).
 Go to Market - Timing By the end of the project, once the system is implemented on the Copernicus system and its added value has been demonstrated for specific use cases.
-Go to Market - IPR VITO has currently IPR on agricultural drought severity indicator.
+Go to Market - IPR VITO and ITC have currently IPR on agricultural drought severity indicator.
 Background ECMWF has IPR on meteorology and meteorological drought forecasting.
-Go to Market - IPR ECMW/E to rotain IDP on the motoorology forecasting part ECRIVE to retain FK on the meteorology forecasting part.
+Go to Market - IPR ECMWF to retain IPR on the meteorology forecasting part.
+Foreground IPR of the agricultural drought indicator to be shared between VITO and UNISTRA.